 This process begins with completion of the Foreign National Information System (FNIS).
 Review FNIS instructions for more details.

-General tax withholding information can be found in the Tax Withholdings web page.
+Find general tax withholding information on the Tax Withholdings page.

-To learn more about filing taxes in the U.S., please refer to the Filing your U.S. Taxes web page.
+To learn more about filing taxes in the U.S., refer to the Filing your U.S. Taxes page.

 Fellowship Stipend Recipients